-

 Shareholders who bought shares through a stockbroker must update their data with the institution through which the investments were made.

-What is Petrobras' dividend policy?
+What is Petrobras' Shareholder Remuneration Policy?

 How do I receive dividends and interest on equity?